Las Vegas hospital blazes own path with malaria drug to treat COVID

 “We don’t want to fix something that’s not broken,” especially when the drug has not been found conclusively to to benefit COVID-19 patients, said Harris, an assistant professor at Touro University Nevada in Henderson.

-But Dr. Mitchell Foreman, another Las Vegas-area rheumatologist, said that despite the impact on his patients he was “thrilled” that there is a drug that could help treat “this most devastating, horrible disease.”
+But Dr. Mitchell Forman, another Las Vegas-area rheumatologist, said that despite the impact on his patients he was “thrilled” that there is a drug that could help treat “this most devastating, horrible disease.”

 But he said if he had patients with COVID-19, “I would do whatever I had to do to get them this drug,” noting that his daughter is a nurse in New York who has witnessed firsthand the devastation brought on by the disease.